yeslogic/prince-docs/docs/cookbook.md

 Prince automatically enables ligatures declared by the OpenType fonts with the `liga` feature (see [OpenType Features in Prince](styling.md#opentype-features-in-prince)).
 This feature covers the "standard ligatures" which the font manufacturer thinks should be used in normal conditions.
 Microsoft has a list of the OpenType feature names [here](https://www.microsoft.com/typography/otspec/featurelist.htm).

+Please note that ligatures are disabled when the CSS property `letter-spacing` specifies a non-zero value.

 Other special ligatures need to be explicitly enabled in Prince to take effect.
 This is achieved by using the [`font-variant-ligatures`](css-props.md#prop-font-variant-ligatures) CSS property.
 Note that the property [`font-variant`](css-props.md#prop-font-variant) can be used as a shorthand for enabling this, and possibly other font features.